dobati/adidona/index.md

 * From Split Airport with no car: contact us for picking you up.

-* You can also arrive by [bus](https://getbybus.com/en/bus-zurich-to-livno), but we do not recommend if you are only staying for a weekend (it takes forever)
+* You can also arrive by [bus](https://getbybus.com/en/bus-zurich-to-livno), but we do not recommend it if you are only staying for a weekend (it takes forever)

 * You can check other lines here: [rome2rio](https://www.rome2rio.com/de/s/Z%C3%BCrich/Livno)